cvat-ai/cvat/site/content/en/docs/manual/basics/creating_an_annotation_task.md

      - Checkbox — is used when it is necessary to choose any number of options out of suggested.
      - Text — is used when an attribute is entered as a text.
      - Number — is used when an attribute is entered as a number.
-  1. Set values for the attribute.
-The values could be separated by pressing `Enter`.
+  1. Set values for the attribute:
+     - Multiple values (for attributes represented as Select, Radio or Checkbox) are separated by pressing `Enter`.
-     The entered value is displayed as a separate element which could be deleted by pressing `Backspace` or clicking the close button (x).
+     The entered value is displayed as a separate element which can be removed by pressing `Backspace` or clicking the close button (x).
-     If the specified way of displaying the attribute is Text or Number, the entered value will be displayed as text by default (e.g. you can specify the text format).
+     - If an attribute is represented as Text, its default value is a string.
+     - If Number is chosen as the way attribute is shown as, value is required to contain 3 numbers, separated by semicolons: minimum value, maximum value and icrement.
-  1. Checkbox `Mutable` determines if an attribute would be changed frame to frame.
+  1. Checkbox `Mutable` determines if an attribute would be changeable frame to frame.
-  1. You can delete the attribute by clicking the close button (x).

   Click the `Continue` button to add more labels.
-  If you need to cancel adding a label - press the `Cancel` button.
+  If you need to cancel an adding of a label - use the `Cancel` button.
   After all the necessary labels are added click the `Done` button.
-  After clicking `Done` the added labels would be displayed as separate elements of different colour.
+  After clicking `Done` the added labels will be displayed as separate elements of different colour.
   You can edit or delete labels by clicking `Update attributes` or `Delete label`.

 - The `Raw` is a way of working with labels for an advanced user.